 Source: Maritime Gardening

-If you enjoyed this content, please share and/or subscribe to my YouTube channel.
-You can also check out my free audio podcast (maritimegardening.com ) where I discuss how to grow healthy food.
+If you enjoyed this content, please like, share and/or subscribe to my YouTube channel.
+You can also check out my free audio podcast (https://maritimegardening.com ) where I discuss how to grow healthy food.

 Also, check out my sponsors (see below), who have provided coupon codes for all my listeners & viewers:

-Veseys Seeds (www.veseys.com) offers a Promo code (GAVS19) that allows you to get free shipping on items in their 2019 Seed Catalogue.
+Veseys Seeds (www.veseys.com) offers a Promo code (GAVS20) that allows you to get free shipping on items in their 2020 Seed Catalogue as long as one pack of seeds is included in the order.
 Free shipping is not applicable on surcharges on larger items.
-Promo code is valid until the end of 2019.
+Promo code is valid until the end of 2020.